phronmophobic/clj-cef/README.md

 - Passing data to cef that may be garbage collected before it's done being used
 - Holding onto data that may be freed

-## License

-Copyright © 2021 Adrian

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.

 # License

-Copyright 2021 Adrian Smith.
-Membrane is licensed under Apache License v2.0.
+Copyright 2021 Adrian Smith. clj-cef is licensed under Apache License v2.0.